Alok Goel at BHIVE Workspace | Are you wondering if you are on the right path with your startup? Are you seeing a sudden uprise of competition?

 I have been wondering if there is a way by which entrepreneurs can predict what to expect in the future.
 Anticipation can help plan better.
 I do realize that it is impossible to make accurate predictions, but after meeting more than 250 entrepreneurs in the last nine months (as entrepreneur-turned-VC), I see a few patterns emerge.

 Thinking through this framework would either force you to think deeper about your business and create a defensible strategy or allow yourself to fail fast at a low cost.
 It starts by asking a basic question –

 What are you building?

 If you are building a business, then at some point of time you need to be able to sustain as a standalone business with revenue and profits.
-Any successful business has to be able to withstand pressure of economic cycles.
-In today’s technology world, I see a few key characteristics of a good business.
+Any successful business has to be able to withstand the pressure of economic cycles.
+In today’s technology world, I see a few key characteristics of a good business, says Alok Goel.

 - Are you building a faster horse to compete with a car?
 Every few years a new paradigm emerges and creates new winners in an otherwise already existing market.
 People who get stuck with past baggage and don’t move to a new paradigm generally become redundant.
 For example, businesses that are trying to build SMS solutions in 2009 by arguing that the world is still largely on feature phones are no longer alive.

 - Are you over-dependent on another organization for sales/distribution?
 Quite often I meet entrepreneurs who win one large partnership (often with an established company) and assume that this partnership will make them big.
 Only later do they find out that they are either not big enough for this partner or this partner starts treating them as competition.
 Most new-age lending companies are trying to partner with our four e-commerce platforms.
 And I can’t imagine a reason why e-commerce giants would allow any lending company to become big on their shoulders.